Harut/chakert/README.md

 For plain text:

-    from etree_typo import Typograph
+    from chakert import Typograph
     text = 'Typography is the art and technique of arranging type.' result_text = Typograph.typograph_text(text)

 ## Replacement rules

 The typograph parses given text and splits it into tokens.
-Each token is instance of `etree_typo.tokens.Token` subclass.
+Each token is instance of `chakert.tokens.Token` subclass.
 Each `Token` subclass represents a class of specific lexems with defined replacement rules. `Token` subclasses are, for example, `WordToken`, `ParticleToken`, `AbbrToken`, `SpaceToken`,